spacepoolx/pool/README.md

 When not pooling, farmers receive signage points from full nodes every 9 seconds, and send these signage points to the harvester.
 Each signage point is sent along with the `sub_slot_iters` and `difficulty`, two network-wide parameters which are adjusted every day (4608 blocks).
 The `sub_slot_iters` is the number of VDF iterations performed in 10 minutes for the fastest VDF in the network.
 This increases if the fastest timelord's speed increases.
-The dififculty is similiarly affected by timelord speed (it goes up when timelord speed increases, since blocks come faster), but it's also affected by the total amount of space in the network.
+The difficulty is similiarly affected by timelord speed (it goes up when timelord speed increases, since blocks come faster), but it's also affected by the total amount of space in the network.
 These two parameters determine how difficult it is to "win" a block and find a proof.